 The intrinsic assignment statement increases the count by one.
 The notify wait statement has a threshold value that is its until_count specifier if it appears or one otherwise and waits until the count is at least the threshold value and then decreases the count by the threshold value.
-The effect of each update is as if the intrinsic subroutine atomic_add were executed for a variable that stores the notify count and has type integer with kind atomic_int_kind.
+Here is an example